pydata/xarray/doc/user-guide/hierarchical-data.rst

 For it to make sense to map a single non-unary function over the nodes of multiple trees at once, each tree needs to have the same structure.
 Specifically two trees can only be considered similar, or "isomorphic", if they have the same number of nodes, and each corresponding node has the same number of children.
-We can check if any two trees are isomorphic using the :py:meth:`DataTree.isomorphic` method.
+We can check if any two trees are isomorphic using the :py:meth:`~xarray.DataTree.isomorphic` method.

 .. ipython:: python
     :okexcept: